coolsky600/SSH-Code-Builder/README.md

 We need to create a source code generator for a specific Java Web architecture!

 ## Architecture description
 As SSH(Spring + hibernate +structs) and RIA(Rich Internet Applications) become more and more popular.
 We decide to create a source code generator for
 ```
     1. Spring 3.0.5 RELEASE
     2. hibernate 3.5.5
     3. structs 2.0
     4. Jquery EasyUI 1.3.6
     5. Apache shiro 1.2
+    6. HighCharts 4.0
 ```
+This is the architectural description diagram of target Java web project
 ![Image text](http://raw.github.com/coolsky600/SSH-Code-Builder/master/Raw/Architecture.jpg)